 It's hard to say, the craft of graphic design has changed so rapidly since the introduction of the internet.
 Now the consumer is the creator, apps like Canva or Square Space make that "simple" design work can be done by anyone not just by trained designers.
 Which in a way is a good thing because then design competition platforms as 99designs will probably disappear.

 But is also bad because lots of designers don't get these gigs anymore, so they can’t uplift the design outcome.
 Platforms as Tumblr, Dribbble, Behance and Instagram create global trendy styles.
 And you don't know if it's #wip, a mock up or made for real clients, as student or personal work.

 That said, I think we are shifting more and more towards screens, adaptive light projections, VR and AR orientated times.
 So graphic design will focus more on digital spatial design that is aware of its realtime surroundings, with animation and real time adaption to time and space.
 Instead of designing on a screen for a piece of paper we will design for gestures and touch points in the air.
 Very exciting and still lots to learn about.

-How important is networking to you?
 Super important.
 Most of my client work comes via my network.
 I like networking and connecting people.
 I work hard to have a good and diverse network.

-Who would be the “dream client” that you would do anything to work for?
-I don’t really have a “dream client” more a project I would love to do.
+I don't really have a "dream client" more a project I would love to do.
 That is to design all graphic matter for a Hollywood feature film or a really big event.